-\$C B = \$C A x Current CPI Base CPI Where: 2430 01 1 \$C A = the contribution rate at the time of adoption of this Plan, or if the rate and costing has been reviewed, at that review date. \$C B = the indexed contribution rate at the time development consent is to be issued or at a subsequent date of payment.
+$C_A =$ the contribution rate at the time of adoption of this Plan, or if the rate and costing has been reviewed, at that review date.

+$C_B =$ the indexed contribution rate at the time development consent is to be issued or at a subsequent date of payment.
-Current CPI =

-the Consumer Price Index (All Groups Index) Weighted average of eight capital cities as published by the Australian Bureau of Statistics at the time the rate is being indexed.
+Current CPI = the Consumer Price Index (Sydney All Groups) as published by the Australian Bureau of Statistics at the time the rate is being indexed.

-Base CPI =
+Base CPI = the Consumer Price Index (Sydney All Groups) as

-the Consumer Price Index (All Groups Index) Weighted average of eight capital cities as published by the Australian Bureau of Statistics at the date of adopting this Plan, or if rates and costing have been reviewed, at that review date.
-At the time this Plan was produced the Base CPI was 102.8 (June Quarter 2013).
+published by the Australian Bureau of Statistics at the date of adopting this Plan, or at the review date, if rates and costings have been reviewed.
+At the time this Plan was produced the Base CPI was 139.8 (September base.

+Quarter 2024).

 Note1.
 The Bureau of Statistics periodically adjusts the reference base (ie the period in which the index is set equal to 100).
-The index number levels for all periods will be changed by this process and it may also result in differences, due to rounding, between the percentage changes published on the old base and those on the new base.
+The index number levels for all periods will be changed by this process and it may also result in differences, due to rounding, between the percentage changes published on the old base and those on the new costing contained within this Plan.

 Note2.
-The same methodology will be applied to indexation of any costing contained within this Plan.
+The same methodology will be applied to indexation of any